greenalden/Mouse-To-Movement/README.md

 ---

 **Note**: This tool modifies input methods and creates virtual devices.
 Use at your own discretion and ensure compatibility with your intended applications.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+This software is provided "as is", without warranty of any kind.
+Use at your own risk.